CodeByVishaal/Slack_integration_Frontend/README.md

 ## Acknowledgements

 - This project uses the Slack API for integration.
-- This project uses Radix UI and Tailwind CSS for UI components.
+- This project uses Bootstrap and Tailwind CSS for UI components.

 ## Contact